Exceptional Outcomes for Lung Transplant Patients since 1988

 Loyola is conducting research today that will lead to the treatments of tomorrow.
 Our lung transplant program is the only one in the state of Illinois to receive funding from the National Institutes of Health for lung transplant research.

-We have 19 research programs underway, including clinical trials for idiopathic pulmonary fibrosis, LAM, cellular mechanisms in acute lung injury, breathing control, respiratory muscle function, mechanisms of patient-ventilator interactions and the effect of alcohol on the lungs.
-Loyola’s program also has created a blood bank to assist with future research.
+We have many research programs underway, including clinical trials for idiopathic pulmonary fibrosis, LAM, cellular mechanisms in acute lung injury, Langerhans cell histiocytosis, Hermansky Pudlak syndrome, pulmonary hypertension, RSV in lung transplant patients, immunosuppression regimens in lung transplantation and the effect of donor alcohol use in the recipients of lung transplants.
+Loyola’s program also has created a biobank to assist with future research.

 Loyola patients will also be granted access to the latest medications and therapies through our clinical trials.